 Instructions

-- Gradually add the warm milk mixture to the flour mixture and mix to combine.
-Increase the speed of the mixer to medium speed and mix for 1 1/2 - 2 minutes.
-Add the egg and another 1/2 cup of flour and continue mixing at medium speed for another minute of two.
+- Gradually add the warm milk mixture to the flour and yeast mixture and mix to combine.
+Increase the speed of the mixer to medium speed and mix for 1 1/2 – 2 minutes.
+Add the egg and another 1/2 cup of flour and continue mixing at medium speed for another minute or two.
 Scrape off the paddle attachment and replace it with the kneading hook.
 Reduce the speed of the mixer to low and begin adding more flour in very small increments, kneading well as you go, until you have a smooth, moist dough.

 - Place twists in the oven and bake until set and golden, about 13-17 minutes.
 Remove from the oven and immediately transfer to a cooling rack to cool.